vardario/cookies/README.md

 # Cookies

-Cookies is a light weight browser cookie handling library.
+Cookies is a light weight browser cookie handling library, with zero dependencies.